Dropdowns allows the Method User to choose from a unique list of options.

 • Include Clear Option on mobile: Give the user the option to clear the selection when viewing on a mobile device.

 • Placeholder: Reminder text.E.g.
-“Select a country...”
+“Select a contact...”

 • Default Text: This is the default choice for the dropdown.
+To ensure the correct one is selected, type in the choice's exact text or type in the Record ID.

-- Fixed: assign the width of the object in pixels
+• Fixed: assign the width of the object in pixels.

 Columns

 Selecting Columns opens the Columns Properties Window as shown in the below image.
-This allows you to choose which fields from the associated table are shown in the dropdown menu for each menu item.
+This allows you to choose which fields from the base table are shown in the dropdown menu for each menu item.

 Filters & Views